-KPMG, the Company's independent registered public accounting firm for the fiscal years ending September 30, 2022 and 2021, performed the review of each of the Company's quarterly reports for fiscal years 2022 and 2021 and the audit of the Company's consolidated financial statements and internal control over financial reporting for the years ended September 30, 2022 and 2021.
+KPMG, the Company's independent registered public accounting firm for the fiscal years ending September 30, 2023 and 2022, performed the review of each of the Company's quarterly reports for fiscal years 2023 and 2022 and the audit of the Company's consolidated financial statements and internal control over financial reporting for the years ended September 30, 2023 and 2022.

-The following table sets forth information regarding fees for professional services rendered by KPMG with respect to fiscal years 2022 and 2021.
+The following table sets forth information regarding fees for professional services rendered by KPMG with respect to fiscal years 2023 and 2022.

-FISC cai year 2022 Fiscal Year 2021
+Fis cal Year 2023 Fiscal Year 2022

-Audit Fees (1) \$ 5,380,370 \$ 4,977,848
+Audit Fees (1) \$ 6,353,677 \$ 5,380,370

-Audit-Related Fees (2) 46,459 30,326
+Audit-Related Fees (2) 51,193 46,459

-Tax Fees (3) 49,198 95,154
+Tax Fees (3) 49,198

-All Other Fees 18,500
+All Other Fees

-Total \$ 5,476,027 \$ 5,121,828
+TOTAL \$ 6,404,870 \$ 5,476,027

-- (1) Audit Fees consist of fees billed, or expected to be billed, for professional services rendered for the audit of the Company's consolidated annual financial statements and internal control over financial reporting, the review of the interim condensed consolidated financial statements included in quarterly reports, and services provided in connection with certain subsidiary statutory and regulatory filings. - (2) Audit-Related Fees consist of fees billed, or expected to be billed, for attestation services rendered, including services rendered in connection with certain regulatory requirements of the Company's subsidiaries. - (3) Tax Fees consist of fees billed, or expected to be billed, for tax consulting services rendered in various jurisdictions in which we operate.
+(1) Audit Fees consist of fees billed, or expected to be billed, for professional services rendered for the audit of the Company's consolidated annual financial statements and internal control over financial reporting, the review of the interim condensed consolidated financial statements included in quarterly reports, and services provided in connection with certain subsidiary statutory and regulatory filings.

+(2) Audit-Related Fees consist of fees billed, or expected to be billed, for certain attestation services rendered.

+(3) Tax Fees consist of fees billed, or expected to be billed, for tax consulting services rendered in various jurisdictions in which we operate.

 The Audit Committee's policy is to pre-approve all audit, audit-related, and non-audit services provided by the Company's independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
-During fiscal years 2022 and 2021, 100% of the audit, audit-related, and non-audit services were pre-approved by the Audit Committee.
+During fiscal years 2023 and 2022, 100% of the audit, audit-related, and non-audit services were pre-approved by the Audit Committee.

 As permitted under the Sarbanes-Oxley Act of 2002 and its pre-approval policies and procedures, the Audit Committee has delegated certain pre-approval authority to its Chair and a majority of the Audit Committee members, one of which must be the Chair.
-The Audit Committee members to whom such authority is delegated must then report any pre-approval decisions to the Audit Committee at the next scheduled Audit Committee meeting.
+The Audit Committee member or members to whom such authority is delegated must then report any pre-approval decisions to the Audit Committee at the next scheduled Audit Committee meeting.

-PROPOSAL 3 - ADVISORY (NON-BINDING) VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL 3 ADVISORY (NON-BINDING) VOTE ON EXECUTIVE COMPENSATION

-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act enacted in July 2010 (the "Dodd-Frank Act"), the shareholders of the Company are entitled to vote at the annual meeting on the compensation of the Company's named executive officers, as disclosed in the Compensation Discussion and Analysis section and accompanying compensation tables contained in this Proxy Statement.
-Pursuant to the Dodd-Frank Act, the shareholder vote on executive compensation is an advisory vote only, and it is not binding on the Company or the Board of Directors.
+Under the Dodd-Frank Wall Street Reform and Consumer Protection Act enacted in July 2010 (the "Dodd-Frank Act"), the stockholders of the Company are entitled to vote at the annual meeting on the compensation of the Company's named executive officers, as disclosed in the Compensation Discussion and Analysis section and accompanying compensation tables contained in this Proxy Statement.
+Pursuant to the Dodd-Frank Act, the stockholder vote on executive compensation is an advisory vote only, and it is not binding on the Company or the Board of Directors.

-Although the vote is non-binding, the Compensation Committee and the Board value the opinions of the shareholders and will consider the outcome of the vote when making future compensation decisions.
+Although the vote is non-binding, the Compensation Committee and the Board value the opinions of the stockholders and will consider the outcome of the vote when making future compensation decisions.